-Many rideshare drivers are aware of the benefits of topping up your income with parcel deliveries, but get discouraged of the paperwork and postpone signing up for months.
+Many rideshare drivers are aware of the benefits of topping up your income with parcel deliveries, but get discouraged by the paperwork and postpone signing up for months.
 The full onboarding at Amazon Flex might take a while, but once you’re in, the platform is very rewarding and easy to navigate.

-All you need is to have an approved four-door car with up-to-date paperwork, and to pass a background check.
+All you need is to have an approved four-door car with up-to-date paperwork and to pass a background check.

-For example, the team at Amazon Flex releases a new set of blocks on Fridays, and our member usually reserves a four-hour block for the following week, whenever he expects a low demand on the rideshare apps.
+For example, the team at Amazon Flex releases a new set of blocks on Fridays, and our customer usually reserves a four-hour block for the following week, whenever he expects a low demand on the rideshare apps.
 This way he knows he’ll earn a minimum of $200 in this period, even if he’d otherwise be wasting time waiting for a ride request.

 Once you get the hang of delivery driving with Amazon Flex, you’ll have a world of other earning opportunities at your fingertips.
-For example, this same Splend member often uses his car for Uber Eats too.
+For example, this same Splend customer often uses his car for Uber Eats too.

 Uber Eats can be tricky around the city centre because of parking difficulties and having to wait for restaurants to finish the orders, so his top tip is to go online when you’re in the suburbs.
-This way, you can find parking easily and continue to earn top-up income beside your Uber trips.
+This way, you can find parking easily and continue to earn top-up income besides your Uber trips.

 Delivery driving is a great way to take a break from ridesharing.
 There’s a certain kind of pressure in personal transport that – weirdly enough – you might only notice once it goes away.
-One of our member’s favourite things about delivering for Amazon Flex is that he can take advantage of being alone in his car.
+One of our customer’s favourite things about delivering for Amazon Flex is that he can take advantage of being alone in his car.

-Look at it this way: you finally get a small window to focus on your thoughts, put on your favourite music, or listen to a podcast you’ve wanted to enjoy for a long time but never had the chance.
+You finally get a small window to focus on your thoughts, put on your favourite music, or listen to a podcast you’ve wanted to enjoy for a long time but never had the chance.

 We enable people to make money by driving for on-demand apps such as Uber.

-We’re more than a car rental company.
-In addition to new-model cars and all the essentials to start earning money with Uber as quickly as possible, our members enjoy driver training and dedicated support via a personal account manager, as well as member benefits such as partner discounts and exclusive events.
+We’re more than a car subscription provider.
+In addition to new-model cars and all the essentials to start earning money with Uber as quickly as possible, our customers enjoy driver training and dedicated support, as well as customer benefits such as partner discounts and exclusive events.